capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 ## Getting Started

 First of all, you will need to create an S3 bucket on Amazon Web Services ([AWS](https://aws.amazon.com/)), with permissions available only to yourself, and not public.
 This bucket will contain user-data, such as phone numbers for Two-Factor Authentication, and so this is important.
-You will then need to create a directory, such as "Alexa_SKill", and download the lambda_function.py file to that location.
+You will then need to create a directory, such as "Alexa_Skill", and download the lambda_function.py file to that location.

-### Deployment
+## Deployment

 There are two methods of deploying the function to AWS Lambda.
 The first is manually, using [this guide](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html).
 Alternatively, the automated and simplified deployment service [Zappa](https://github.com/Miserlou/Zappa) can be used.
 If you choose to use Zappa, a detailed guide can be found on the corresponding [Github](https://github.com/Miserlou/Zappa).
-Alternatively, this readme will demonstrate the manual alternative, although this method can be more difficult.
+Alternatively, this readme will demonstrate the manual method, although this method can be more difficult.

 First, navigate to the directory where the lambda_function.py file is stored.
 Open the file, and then modify the constants at the top of the file with the name and region of your S3 bucket.
 For example: